XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 The **XUMM API** will allow developers to deliver sign requests (payloads) to app users.

-A payload is a JSON formatted transaction template for a transaction on the XRP ledger.
+A **payload** is a JSON formatted transaction template for a transaction on the XRP ledger.

 XUMM app users can [scan a QR code](https://www.youtube.com/watch?v=P6hL1FDvF4c) or receive a push notification to open the sign request for a transaction.
-A user views the sign request and either authorizes XUMM to sign it or reject it.
+A user views the sign request and either authorizes XUMM to sign it or rejects it.
 If authorized, the sign request will be signed locally via XUMM, if rejected the sign request is destroyed and the transaction does not happen.

-The transaction can then be sent directly to the XRP ledger.
+If authorized the transaction can then be sent directly to the XRP ledger.
 The initiating application will get realtime status updates and after signing, the end user will be returned to the initiating platform.

 #### To make it simple to interact with the XUMM API, and to help build intuitive flows for end users to sign their transactions, we have released the *XUMM SDK* ([npm](https://www.npmjs.com/package/xumm-sdk)) for **Javascript**, **Typescript** and **[Deno](https://deno.land/x/xumm@deno_v0.1.2.1)** environments.